FREE REPORT

 The vast majority of foreign retirees moving to Portugal settle in the Algarve.

 Southern Portugal enjoys one of the most stable climates in the world… with 3,300 hours of sunshine per year.
-There are more sunny days each year in the Algarve than anywhere else in Europe.
+In short, there are more sunny days each year in the Algarve than anywhere else in Europe.

 This is why it is one of the top destinations on the continent for Europeans seeking summer sun.
 Or looking to escape the cold, dark days of winter up north.